sensorbee/docs/source/server_programming/go/udsfs.rst

 UDSF, it's uncontrollable from the UDSF.
 However, there're cases that a UDSF wants to know from which stream a tuple has come.
-For example, when providing a UDSF performing a JOIN or two streams, a UDSF needs to distinguish which stream emittted the tuple.
+For example, when providing a UDSF performing a JOIN or two streams, a UDSF needs to distinguish which stream emitted the tuple.
 If the UDSF was defined as ``my_join(left_stream, right_stream)``, ``decl`` can be used as follows in ``UDSFCreator.CreateUDSF``::